symfony/symfony-docs/page_creation.rst

 developing.
 This is all included out of the box using a :ref:`Symfony pack <symfony-packs>` called ``symfony/profiler-pack``.

 You will see a dark bar along the bottom of the page.
-You'll learn more about all the information it holds along the way, but feel free to experiment: hover over and click the different icons to get information about routing, performance, logging and more.
+You will learn more about all the information it holds along the way, but feel free to experiment: hover over and click the different icons to get information about routing, performance, logging and more.